JuliaSmoothOptimizers/RegularizedOptimization.jl/docs/src/examples/basic.md

 # Suppose for some reason we can not compute the Hessian.
 # In this case, we can try to switch to a quasi-Newton approximation, this can be done with NLPModelsModifiers.jl
-# We could choose to TR again but for the sake of this tutorial we are going to try to run it with R2N
+# We could choose to use TR again but for the sake of this tutorial we run it with R2N

 using NLPModelsModifiers